erendemirel/garde/README.md

 ## Quick Start

-**Get up and running in minutes with the complete development environment:**
+**Get up and running in seconds with the complete development environment:**

 ```bash
 # Clone the repository